JakeLi2001/Google-Data-Analytics-Professional-Certificate/Case_Study_1/README.md

 ### Cleaning and Manipulating Documentation:

+Tools used: Rstudio
 - Merged all CSV files into one.
 - Sorted data by started_at column descending.
 - Removed irrelevant columns and renamed columns for clarity.
--   Added ride_length, day_of_week, month, season, and time_of_day
+- Added ride_length, day_of_week, month, season, and time_of_day columns.
-    columns.
 - Fixed data types and categorical levels.
 - Filter out rows that contain errors.
 - Define outliers using the interquartile range method and percentiles.
 Then removed and added them to another dataframe.

 ### Analysis Summary:

 Calculated:

 1) Number of rides, average, minimum, median, and maximum of ride length in minutes by customer type.
 2) Number of rides, average, minimum, median, and maximum of ride length in minutes by customer type per season.
 3) Number of rides and average ride length in minutes by customer type per month.
 4) Number of rides and average ride length in minutes by customer type per day of week and time of day.
 5) Rideable type frequency and its average ride length in minutes by customer type.

+Trends/Relationships:
+- There are more members than casual riders.
+- Ride duration for casual riders is higher than for members but less frequent.
+- Casual rides take significantly more riders during the summer.
+- Most common ride time is in the morning and afternoon for members.
+On the other, the most common ride time is afternoon and evening casual riders.
+- For some reason, members don't use docked bikes.
+After some research on the company, I can't find any information on docked bikes.
+I believe this shouldn't be a problem because only a portion of casual riders uses docked bikes.

 ### Key Findings and Supporting Visualizations

 1)  The average ride length for casual customers is always higher than members, but the number of rides is always less than members regardless of season and time of day.
 This suggests that casual customers take rides for long trips to make it worth the cost.
 In other words, casual customers use bikes for long trips, and members use them for shorter but more frequent trips.

 ![](Viz/Finding_1_a.png)